How to Build a Budget for Your UAE Startup

 - Rent: Commercial office or retail space.
 Factor in the full annual rent divided by 12, even if rent is paid in quarterly or annual cheques.

 - Salaries: Employee remuneration, including your own if you are drawing a salary.
-Remember to include employer-side costs such as annual airfare allowances, health insurance premiums, and end-of-service gratuity accruals (approximately 8.3% of monthly basic salary per year).
+Remember to include employer-side costs such as WPS compliance, annual airfare allowances, health insurance premiums, and end-of-service gratuity accruals (approximately 8.33% of monthly basic salary per year for the first five years).

 - Health insurance: Mandatory in Dubai and Abu Dhabi, and strongly advised in other emirates.
 Costs vary significantly by coverage level and employee age.